Highly Sensitive Person Test.

 Check if you are a Highly Sensitive Person!

-This Highly Sensitive Personality Test is intended for adults.
-It is a copy of the original test developed by the American psychologist dr Elaine N. Aron, the creator of the term Highly Sensitive Person Scale, who herself is HSP.
-The Empowerment Coaching obtained the author's consent to publish and distribute this test on our website.
+This Highly Sensitive Person Test is intended for adults.
+It is a copy of the original test developed by the American psychologist dr Elaine N. Aron, the creator of the term Highly Sensitive Person Scale, who herself is an HSP.
+The Empowerment Coaching Krakow obtained the author's consent to publish and distribute this test on our website.

-The test consists of 27 questions you must answer "Yes" or "No".
+The test consists of 27 questions with "Yes" or "No" answers.
 We have prepared test templates in various graphic designs.
 You can choose the one that best suits you.

-Our free ebook includes the test, the interpretation of its results, and a frequently asked questions section.
+Our free ebook includes the test, interpretation of its results, and a frequently asked questions section.

-In addition, this free booklet also contains links to valuable and reliable sources on the topic of HSP and a list of books in English on the high-sensitivity topic - both for adults and children.
-In the list of additional information, you will also find links to a test performed by the children themselves and to a test where a parent can assess their child.
+This free booklet also offers links to reliable sources on the topic of HSP and a list of books in English (both for adults and children).
+In the list of additional information, you will also find links to a test that can be performed by the children themselves and to a test for a parent to assess their child.
 The entire ebook consists of 20 pages and is available in PDF format.

 The table of contents of our ebook is as follows: